Two students sitting outside of Bohn Hall on one of the rocks.

 CHECK-OUT

-1. Rooms, suites or apartments are not considered vacated until all personal possessions are removed, the key is returned and the Room/Apartment Condition Report is completed and signed by a Residence Life staff member.
-In addition, residents are responsible for the removal of all garbage from their rooms/suites/apartments.
+1. Rooms, suites or apartments are not considered vacated until all personal possessions are removed, the key(s) is returned and an Express Check Out Envelope is completed by the resident.
+In addition, resident students are responsible for the removal of all garbage from their rooms/suites/apartments.
 Failure to adhere to this directive will result in charges being assessed for improper check-out, lock changes and/or damage.

-3. Residents who are not enrolling at the University and, therefore, not continuing in housing for the following academic term (i.e., Fall, Spring and/or Summer), are required to vacate their assigned space no later than 24 hours following their last exam.
+3. Resident students who are not enrolling at the University and, therefore, not continuing in housing for the following academic term (i.e., Fall, Spring and/or Summer), are required to vacate their assigned space no later than 24 hours following their last exam.
 In cases where there are less than 24 hours between the last exam and the official closing date/time of the facilities, residents must vacate by the date/time stipulated in the official closing notice distributed to all residents.

-6. After a Release is granted by the University, the resident becomes ineligible to remain in their assigned room, suite, or apartment during the break period since the term of the Residence License Agreement ends on the official closing date of the semester.
+6. After a Release is granted by the University, the resident student becomes ineligible to remain in their assigned room, suite, or apartment during the break period since the term of the Residence License Agreement ends on the official closing date of the semester.

 DAMAGES